 - A Corporate Governance Framework for the six CBEP

-- Formalising Identity of Work (IDoW)
+- Formalising Identitification of Work (IDoW)

 - Translation of BE ministerial policies into rules

-- A monitoring and Evaluation Framework for the six CBEP
+- A Monitoring and Evaluation Framework for the six CBEP

 The Council for the Built Environment (CBE) has the statutory mandate to decide on appeals lodged by any person aggrieved by a decision of any of the Councils for the Built Environment Professions (CBEP).
 The CBE is required to appoint an Appeal Committee, constituted in a prescribed manner.
-The Appeal Committee will conduct an appeal in a lawful, reasonable and procedurally fair manner, and must decide on an appeal within 60 days of its lodgement.
+The Appeal Committee will conduct an appeal in a lawful, reasonable and procedurally fair manner, and must decide on an appeal within 60 days of its lodgment.

 This policy intends to establish a procedure for conducting appeals in a lawful, reasonable and procedurally fair manner that is cost- and time effective.